ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 ### TPM 1.2 Quote

 The {{RFC8639}} notification format includes the \<eventTime\> object.
 This can be used to determine the amount of time subsequent to the initial subscription each notification was sent.
 However this time is not part of the signed results which are returned from the Quote, and therefore is not trustworthy as objects returned in the Quote.
 Therefore a Verifier MUST periodically issue a new nonce, and receive this nonce within a TPM quote response in order to ensure the freshness of the results.
-This can be done using the \<tpm12-challenge-response-attestation\> RPC from {{-rats-yang-tpm-charra}}.
+This can be done using the \<tpm12-challenge-response-attestation\> RPC from {{-charra}}.

 ### TPM 2 Quote